myADLM/ADLM-2025-Data-Challenge/README.md

 OR

 - Upload new PDF documents directly from the sidebar.
-They are instantly added to the knowledge base and available for chat queries
+They are instantly added to the knowledge base and available for chat queries.
+Feature is password protected and only available for administrators.

 ## Project Structure